Dunedin

-Archaeological evidence points to lengthy occupation of the area by Māori prior to the arrival of Europeans.
+Archaeological evidence points to the beginning of a lengthy occupation of the Dunedin area by Māori between 1250 and 1300 AD, with many pā constructed during the Classical period.
+Migrations by Kāi Tahu in the mid-17th century were followed by the arrival of Europeans sealers and whalers in the early 1800s.
+After an initial period of co-habitation and trade, the local Māori population was heavily reduced by introduced illnesses such as measles.

+Sealer and ex-convict William Tucker was the first European to settle in the region, building a house at Murderers Beach in 1815.
+The Ōtākou whaling station established by the Weller Brothers was briefly one of the largest European settlements in New Zealand, but closed in the 1840s after whaling stocks had been hunted to near-extinction.

-A Scottish settlement was established in 1848 by the Lay Association of the Free Church of Scotland and between 1855 and 1900 many thousands of Scots emigrated to the incorporated city.
-Dunedin's population and wealth boomed during the 1860s' Otago gold rush, and for a brief period of time it became New Zealand's largest urban area.
+A Scottish settlement was established in 1848 by the Lay Association of the Free Church of Scotland, and between 1855 and 1900 many thousands of Scots emigrated to the incorporated city.
+Dunedin's population and wealth boomed during the 1860s' Otago gold rush.
+For a brief period of time it became New Zealand's largest urban area.
+The Union Company, which became the biggest shipping line in the Southern Hemisphere, was founded in Dunedin in 1875.
 The city saw substantial migration from mainland China at the same time, predominantly from Guangdong and Guangxi.
 Dunedin is home to New Zealand's oldest Chinese community.

 Today, Dunedin has a diverse economy which includes manufacturing, publishing, arts, tourism and technology-based industries.
 The mainstay of the city's economy remains centred on tertiary education, with students from the University of Otago, New Zealand's oldest university, and the Otago Polytechnic, accounting for a large proportion of the population; 21.6 per cent of the city's population was aged between 15 and 24 at the 2006 census, compared to the New Zealand average of 14.2 per cent.
 Dunedin is also noted for its vibrant music scene, as the 1980s birthplace of the Dunedin sound (which heavily influenced grunge, indie and modern alternative rock).
 In 2014, the city was designated as a UNESCO City of Literature.